Skip to content

 SHARE

-In 2017, Davis was elected to the International Paralympic Committee Governing Board.
-She was voted in by the U.S. Olympic & Paralympic Committee for her leadership and professional skills.
+• In 2017, she was elected to the International Paralympic Committee Governing Board, supported by the U.S. Olympic & Paralympic Committee.

-She spent time on the U.S. Olympic and Paralympic Advisory Committee, the UCI Para Cycling Commission, the IPC Women in Sports Commission and Higher Ground’s Board of Directors.
+• She has served on influential boards and commissions, including the U.S. Olympic and Paralympic Advisory Committee, the UCI Para Cycling Commission, the IPC Women in Sports Commission, and Higher Ground’s Board of Directors.

-Davis grew up in Idaho, and she served as a Blaine County Commissioner and an Idaho State Representative.
-Her interest in health care, women’s rights and reducing the Medicaid coverage gap inspired her run into politics.
+A proud Idaho native, Davis has also made an impact in public service and politics.
+She has served as a Blaine County Commissioner and as an Idaho State Representative, focusing on health care, women’s rights, and closing the Medicaid coverage gap.

-In 2010, Davis was elected into the U.S. Ski and Snowboard Hall of Fame.
-She sits alongside some of the greatest skiers and snowboarders in the country, and the hall of fame deems her “an outstanding example of how to turn a setback and serious challenge into an opportunity.”
+• Inducted into the U.S. Ski and Snowboard Hall of Fame (2010) and recognized as “an outstanding example of how to turn a setback and serious challenge into an opportunity.”

-In 2002, she became the first paraplegic mountaineer to summit a peak over 14,000 feet, and she has twice ascended Colorado’s Pikes Peak.
+• Became the first paraplegic mountaineer to summit a peak over 14,000 feet in 2002 and twice ascended Colorado’s Pikes Peak.

-Davis graduated from Stanford University in 1995 with a specialization in disability studies.
+• Graduated from Stanford University (1995) with a specialization in disability studies.

 MEDAL RESULTS